hiveway/docs/API/API.md

 | ----- | ----------------------------  | ---------- |
 | `id`  | Notification ID | no         |

-Deletes a single notification from the EtherHive server for the authenticated user.
+Deletes a single notification from the Hiveway server for the authenticated user.
 Returns an empty object.

 ### Reports